I Early Career Symposium on Marine Biogeochemical Modelling

 Mathematics of Planet Earth has highlighted the need for researchers with a broad view of planetary issues: climate change, quantification of uncertainty, move to an economy of sustainability, preservation of biodiversity, adaptation to change.
 Joining forces with other disciplines and recruiting young researchers to work on these issues is a priority.
 This is why the Society of Industrial and Applied Mathematics (SIAM) has created a new SIAM Activity Group on Mathematics of Planet Earth (SIAG/MPE).

-The successful year-long initiative will continue past 2013.
+The successful year-long initiative MPE2013 will continue beyond 2013

-MONTREAL, December 11, 2013 – On January 1, 2014, the international project “Mathematics of Planet Earth 2013” (MPE2013) will continue as “Mathematics of Planet Earth” (MPE).
+MONTREAL, December 11, 2013 – On January 1, 2014, the international project “Mathematics of Planet Earth 2013” (MPE2013) will morph into “Mathematics of Planet Earth” (MPE).
 The objectives remain unchanged – identify fundamental research questions about Planet Earth and reach out to the general public.

 Click here for reports about MPE2013 and prospects for MPE

 The program on Mathematics of Planet Earth 2013 (MPE2013) coordinated activities exploring applications of the mathematical sciences to problems affecting the planet at research centers around the world during 2013.
 When the year ended, it was clear that there was still much left to explore, so the MPE 2013+ project, led by DIMACS with support from the National Science Foundation and involving individuals and institutions from across the US, was launched to extend the activities and focus on the role of the mathematical sciences to serve the planet.
 Read the full article here.